 National Marine Fisheries Service Scientific Publication Office

-Sulikowski, James A.; Kneebone, Jeff; Elzey, Scott; Jurek, Joe; Danley, Patrick D.; Howell, W. Huntting; and Tsang, Paul C.W., "Age and growth estimates of the thorny skate (Amblyraja radiata) in the western Gulf of Maine" (2005).
-Biological Sciences Scholarship.
+Sulikowski, James A.; Kneebone, Jeff; Elzey, Scott; Jurek, Joe; Danley, Patrick D.; Howell, William Huntting; and Tsang, Paul C.W., "Age and growth estimates of the thorny skate (Amblyraja radiata) in the western Gulf of Maine" (2005).
+Fishery Bulletin.
 4.

 Contents of the Fishery Bulletin have not been copyrighted and may be reprinted entirely.
 Reference to source is appreciated.